Fisher House Availability Act of 2026

 Bill Summary

-**Main Purpose & Objectives:** The Fisher House Availability Act of 2025 is a feel-good bill that claims to provide temporary lodging facilities for certain TRICARE beneficiaries on a space-available basis.
+**Main Purpose & Objectives:** The Fisher House Availability Act of 2026 is a bill that claims to make temporary lodging facilities available to certain TRICARE beneficiaries on a space-available basis.
 How noble.
-In reality, it's just a PR stunt designed to make politicians look like they care about veterans while doing the bare minimum.
+In reality, it's just another example of politicians trying to look good while doing the bare minimum.

 Related Topics